-Although many schools offer annual eye exams, they are not complete visual exams and the results can be inaccurate.
-If you notice your child is having trouble with their vision, schedule an appointment with Dr. Ajani so she can address the issue and get them back on track.
-As with most conditions, early detection can make the solution much easier than waiting to see the doctor and allowing the problem develop into something worse.
+Although many schools offer vision screenings, they are not complete visual exams and the results can be inaccurate.
+If you notice your child is having trouble with their vision, schedule an appointment with one of our Optometrists so we can address the issue and get them back on track.
+As with most conditions, early detection can help make the solution much easier.

-Pay attention to these five symptoms as they can be related to vision problems for children:
+Pay attention to these symptoms as they can be related to vision problems for children:

 1. Rubbing the eyes